HAIDER110786/bloodBank/README.md

 # BLOOD BANK APPLICATION

-A little info about your project and/ or overview that explains what the project is about.
 This project is made by me as a university project.
 I was a C# guy but seeing the usefulness of javascript i wanted to get into javascript with the eventual goal of becoming a MERN stack developer.
 This project gave me a proper launcing pad for getting into javascript from C#.

 ## Motivation